 Unfortunately, the day that I picked ‘Jazz’ up from the dealers I had a previous family commitment and I could only ride the bike the 14 miles home but I did manage to get out the following evening and do another 150 miles.

-Initial impressions are very positive, it feels like riding an armchair strapped to a rocket! the handling is very neutral, the engine, compared to the mega smooth Blackbird engine is a little more vibey both through the handlebars and footpegs and the wind blast is quite considerable, I’m still playing with the electrically adjustable screen to find the best position but I feel that a replacement screen will be on the cards.
+Initial impressions are very positive, it feels like riding an armchair strapped to a rocket! the handling is very neutral, the engine, compared to the mega smooth Blackbird engine is a little more vibey both through the handlebars and footpegs and the wind blast is quite considerable, I’m still playing with the electrically adjustable screen to find the best position but on a whole I am hugely impressed at the comfort, smoothness & power of the FJR.

 One of the first things I’ve done is to join the FJ Owners Club (they include the FJR as well) benefits include social events, rallies, tours, technical advice, discounted spares and accessories as well as producing a quarterly newsletter.